SunnyDayDev/DelegationManager/README.md

   }
   ```

-**Note: Getters works the same, but only first delegate was triggered.
+**Note: Getters works the same, but only first delegate will triggered.
 And vice verse if return type of method is Void all delegates for requested type of delegate will triggered.**